NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 In both functions, the variable `glabel` denotes the observable, and it should correspond to the name given to the data set.

-Once the mcfm_interface has been modified with the information specified above, it should be configured, built and installed.
-To this purpose, one should run the usual chain
+Once the mcfm interface has been modified with the information specified above, it should be configured, built and installed.
+To this purpose, one should run the usual chain (in the external/mcfm-bridge-0.0.34-nnpdf direcotry)
 ```
 ./configure --prefix=<install-dir>
 make
 make install
 ```
-The `MCFM-6.8` software has to be built again with the value of the LDFLAGS environment variable properly set so that the mcfm-bridge code is linked.
+After that, the MCFM-6.8 software has to be built again with the value of the LDFLAGS environment variable properly set so that the mcfm-bridge code is linked.
 In the MCFM-6.8 directory, this can be realised as follows:
 ```